cloudnativefolks/cloudnativefolks.github.io/content/docs/OPA/opa-grammer.md

 | `term`            | The simplest unit, can be various types like reference, array, object.|
 | `infix-operator`  | Operators for boolean, arithmetic, or binary operations.              |

-This table provides a simplified overview of each component in the OPA grammar.
-The EBNF format is more detailed and specific, primarily used for implementing parsers and compilers.